 Money, the Economy and Digital Depravity

-In the U.S., the “Glass-Steagall act” prevented, at least to an extent, financial gamesters from pirating the economy, by limiting some of the ways that the economy could be robbed and exploited.
-Then they effectively repealed Glass-Steagall, and the financial system was rigged and played to the point of breakdown.
+In the U.S., the “Glass-Steagall” act prevented, at least to an extent, financial gamesters from pirating the economy, by limiting some of the ways that the economy could be robbed and exploited.
+Then they effectively repealed the act, and the financial system was rigged and played to the point of breakdown.
 Then they supposedly implemented some “controls,” but nothing stops them from just turning around and “repealing” again, then robbing, cheating, stealing and crashing the financial system again.

 Passed by Congress in 1933, Glass-Steagall prohibited commercial banks from engaging in the investment business.
 It was enacted as an emergency response to the failure of nearly 5,000 banks during the Great Depression.